oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

 Issuing parties SHOULD consider using the SSVC decision point `Provider Urgency` from the `cvss` namespace to convey an additional assessment provided by a party.

-The property SSVC v2 (`ssvc_v2`) holding an SSVC Decision Point Value Selection v2.0.0 value abiding by the schema at [https://certcc.github.io/SSVC/data/schema/v2/SelectionList_2_0_0.schema.json](https://certcc.github.io/SSVC/data/schema/v2/SelectionList_2_0_0.schema.json).
+The property SSVC v2 (`ssvc_v2`) holding an SSVC Selection List v2.0.0 value abiding by the schema at [https://certcc.github.io/SSVC/data/schema/v2/SelectionList_2_0_0.schema.json](https://certcc.github.io/SSVC/data/schema/v2/SelectionList_2_0_0.schema.json).
 See [cite](#SSVC) for details.